Peggy’s Cove Lighthouse Photography

 From their fantastic cottages and inn rooms to their onsite restaurant, Oceanstone Seaside Resort is a place you must experience at least once (and then again and again)!

-This is the perfect place to stay for Milky Way and Landscape Photographers.
+This is the perfect place for Milky Way and landscape photographers to stay.
 Peggy’s Cove is just down the road.
 They’re sure to please you if you need a winter getaway by the fire or a summertime beach vacation.
 The intimate setting is perfect for gatherings of various sizes or relaxing family vacations.
 They also host many events, such as “Up Close & Coastal,” whiskey tastings, learning seminars, and more.

 This is a perfect destination for Destination Wedding Photographers to offer to their clients as an option!
 There’s always something to do or a new way to relax.
 Go and see what the seaside has to provide you with, and photograph the Milky Way right from the porch of your room.
 It’s time to dip your toes in the water.